TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.29.md

 ---

-The multitude therefore, that stood by, and heard it, said that it had thundered: others said, An angel hath spoken to him.
+The multitude therefore, who stood by and heard it, said that it had thundered.
+Others said, "An angel has spoken to him."